gircore/gir.core/README.md

 Gir.Core is a project which aims to provide C# wrapper for different [GObject] based libraries like [GTK] for user interfaces.

+If you want to get started with the library head over to http://gircore.tiede.org.
+If you want to get into more technical details just continue reading.

 For the [GObject] system there are a lot of libraries which allow to write complete applications with deep system integration on linux.
 Unfortunately there are only bindings for [GtkSharp] which are well maintained and they just wrap the low level C-API.

 This project aims to provide: